DLR-SC/ESID/backend/README.md

 ### Setup database

 You need a working PostgreSQL database.
-Update the database configuration inside '.env' to match your postgresql installation.
+Update the database configuration inside '.env' to match your PostgreSQL installation.

 Then execute following commands: